fastoch/Asynchronous-JavaScript/README.md

 - **fulfilled** or **resolved**: the operation completed successfully, the promise now holds a value
 - **rejected**: the operation failed, the promise now holds an error (a reason for the failure)

-check the `index.js` file for an example
+check the `promise.js` file for an example

 # Async/Await

 The JavaScript async/await feature was released in **2017** as part of the ECMAScript 2017 edition.

+The **async** keyword is used to declare a function as asynchronous.
+This function always returns a **Promise**, even if it appears to return a simple value.

+Inside an **async** function, the **await** keyword pauses the execution of the function until the promise after await settles (either resolves or rejects).
+The code "waits" at that point for the asynchronous operation to finish, then resumes with the resolved value as if synchronous code had been written.

-check the `index2.js` file for an example
+check the `async-await.js` file for an example

-@11/23